-They offer a wide range of skid steer accessories that fit most makes and models.
+The company offers a wide range of versatile skid steer accessories that fit most makes and models.
 The best skid steer snow blowers are powerful tools and come in a wide variety of sizes and strengths to better accommodate their customer’s needs – no matter where you live and how much snow you see.

 What is a Skid Steer?